infosecn1nja/Red-Teaming-Toolkit/README.md

   * https://github.com/mgeeky/Penetration-Testing-Tools/tree/master/social-engineering

 ## References
+* **MITRE’s ATT&CK™** is a curated knowledge base and model for cyber adversary behavior, reflecting the various phases of an adversary’s lifecycle and the platforms they are known to target. https://attack.mitre.org/wiki/Main_Page
 * **Cheat Sheets** for various projects (Beacon/Cobalt Strike,PowerView, PowerUp, Empire, and PowerSploit). https://github.com/HarmJ0y/CheatSheets
 * **PRE-ATT&CK** Adversarial Tactics, Techniques & Common Knowledge for Left-of-Exploit. https://attack.mitre.org/pre-attack/index.php/Main_Page
 * **Adversary OPSEC** consists of the use of various technologies or 3rd party services to obfuscate, hide, or blend in with accepted network traffic or system behavior. https://attack.mitre.org/pre-attack/index.php/Adversary_OPSEC